begin-theadventure/lutris-scripts/lutris-scripts/NosVoid/Readme.md

 Windows 7/8 version wasn't tested, but 10/11 works anyway.

 ## Tutorial

+Hey!

+I made a [script](https://github.com/begin-theadventure/lutris-scripts/releases/tag/NosVoid) for Lutris which will set the prefix.

 This Wine version compiled by me is required as it has a fix for mouse control: https://github.com/begin-theadventure/wine-tkg-nostale/releases

 Download it and extract the zip file to: